Goalsum/TataruBook/docs/tables_and_views.md

 ## check_standard_prices

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that a price record of the standard asset is present in the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table, violating the constraint.

 ## check_interest_account

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that there are [interest accounts]({{ site.baseurl }}/tables_and_views.html#interest_accounts) that are internal accounts, violating the constraint.

 ## check_same_account

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that [postings]({{ site.baseurl }}/tables_and_views.html#postings) table contains records whose `src_account` and `dst_account` are the same, violating the constraint.

 ## check_both_external

 This is a new view in v1.1.
 {: .notice}

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that [postings]({{ site.baseurl }}/tables_and_views.html#postings) table contains records whose `src_account` and `dst_account` are both external accounts, violating the constraint.

 ## check_diff_asset

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that [postings]({{ site.baseurl }}/tables_and_views.html#postings) table contains records whose source and destination accounts contains different assets, but the [posting_extras table]({{ site.baseurl }}/tables_and_views.html#posting_extras) has no corresponding records, violating the constraint.

 ## check_same_asset

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that [postings]({{ site.baseurl }}/tables_and_views.html#postings) table contains records whose source and destination accounts contains the same asset, but the [posting_extras table]({{ site.baseurl }}/tables_and_views.html#posting_extras) has corresponding records, violating the constraint.

 ## check_external_asset

 This is a new view added in v1.1.
 {: .notice}

-Normally this view has no records.
+Normally this view shows no records.
 If a record appears, it means that there is at least a record in [postings]({{ site.baseurl }}/tables_and_views.html#postings) table, of which the source or destination account is an external account, and the external account neither contains standard asset nor the same asset as another account, violating the constraint.

 ## check_absent_price

-Normally this view has no records.
-If a record appears, it means that the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table is missing unit prices for certain assets that need to be used on certain dates, violating the constraint.
+Normally this view shows no records.
+If a record appears, it means that some unit prices for certain assets that need to be used in [prices]({{ site.baseurl }}/tables_and_views.html#prices) table on certain dates are missing, violating the constraint.